MokahalA/gng5300_a3/README.md

 # Shopping Assistant Chatbot

-This is a skincare products command-line chatbot implementation using LangGraph for assignment #3.
+This is a skincare products command-line chatbot implementation using LangGraph.

 Name: Ahmad El Mokahal